rocky-linux/documentation/docs/labs/security/lab8-iptables.md

 ## Extra Points

+Here are some additional ways to explore `iptables`:

 !!! question "Questions and tasks:"

     1. What option is needed to get a more verbose version of this command *iptables -L  -t   nat*?

     2. What is the command to display the rules under the OUTPUT chain?

     3. What port does the ftp service “normally” listen on?

     4. What is the command to create a chain called “mynat-chain” under the nat table?

     5. Research online and list the names of some easier to use tools or applications that can be used to manage the firewall sub-system on Linux based systems.

     6. Create an `iptables` rule to block http traffic from hq.example.org to your local machine.
 What is the well known port that web servers listen on?
 Write down the complete command to achieve this?
 Convert or translate the command you wrote down above into its plain-speak equivalent.